What the hell am I going to do now?

 Damn Marlene.
 Sirius will have to talk to her about this.

 "Ok... what about Wormy, then?
-I think he is in the Common Room eating and...
-Well, he really needs your help with his Transfiguration essay"
+I think he is somewhere in the nearbies, and he surely needs help with his guard."

 Now Cassie is clearly disgusted.